yelinaung/hugo-blog/content/posts/google-cloud-build.md

 Because of the way the Cloud Build is designed to ensure reproducibility, each step is isolated from the other.
 [The recommended way](https://cloud.google.com/build/docs/configuring-builds/pass-data-between-steps) is to write the data to a file in the `/workplace` folder and read it back from the subsequent steps.

+### Conclustion

 Now, it might seem like there are more annoyances than the good parts but it's the opposite.
-Since decreasing the build time and waiting in the build queue time are our main goals, overall we are pretty happy with the Cloud Build.
-If you are in a similar boat like us, I hope this post was useful for you!
+Since decreasing the build time and reducing the build queue time are our main goals, overall we are pretty happy with the Cloud Build.
+If you are in a similar boat like us (fed up with Travis CI, existing infrastructure on GCP), you can consider the Cloud Build as one of the options.
+I hope this post was useful for you.

-I am also hoping to see more improvements from GCP regarding the cranky parts!
+PS.
+Dear GCP, please improvements from GCP regarding the cranky parts!

 ### Other Useful links